 Holy Paladins are strong warriors with a connection to the Holy Light.
 They use their strength to defeat their enemies and their healing powers to Heal their allies.
 When a Paladin’s specialization is Holy, their Healing powers are enhanced while their warrior strength takes a back seat.

-As a Holy Paladin’s arsenal is mostly made up of cast-time heals, they only have 1 possible Heal over Time (HoT) which comes from the tier 3 level 45 talent Eternal Flame.
+As a Holy Paladin’s arsenal is mostly made up of cast-time heals.
 Due to this, a Holy Paladin is a more reactive healer rather than proactive (such as a Resto Druid).
 This (reactive healing) means you will be healing damage as it is/after it is suffered by your party/raid members.
 However you need to be somewhat proactive to prepare for that incoming damage.

-Your arsenal of spells includes an instant cast heal, Holy Shock, as well as many cast-time heals such as Holy Radiance and Divine Light.
-You also have some fantastic utility spells that can often save the party/raid with quick thinking, such as Divine Shield and Hand of Protection.
+Your arsenal of spells includes an instant cast heal, Holy Shock, as well as many cast-time heals such as Flash of Light and Holy Light.
+You also have some fantastic utility spells that can often save the party/raid with quick thinking, such as Divine Shield and Blessing of Protection.
 Head over to the Holy Paladin Spells Page to learn more about the spells and utilities available to you.
 Not only can you be a strong healer using your wide range of abilities, but the Paladin class can also play the role of a Tank or a DPS.
 You’re the only Healing class to wear Plate, meaning you’re not as squishy as other classes.

 What Races can I play as a Holy Paladin?